iamtheblackunicorn/Bake/README.md

 ## About :books:

-I think that Makefile is a very usefule project because it allows users to implement a simple way to define rules for building their projects across platforms.
+I think that Makefile is a very useful project because it allows users to implement a simple way to define rules for building their projects across platforms.
 Bake is like Make but takes a simpler approach and is a Dart project! ;)

 ## Using the library :pick: